tdmeij/dino-digest/README.md

 Dutch national groundwater database Dino
 ----------------------------------------
-More than 80.000 groundwater head series from the Netherlands are available on https://www.dinoloket.nl/.
+Over 80.000 groundwater head series from the Netherlands are available on https://www.dinoloket.nl/.
 Data can be downloaded free of charge.